mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

 Reduction Type
   There are two reduction types of IN16B data: Quasi-Elastic Neutron Scattering (QENS) or Fixed Window Scans (FWS), which can be either Elastic (EFWS) or Inelastic (IFWS).
 In case of the FWS, an observable can be specified that will be the x-axis on the final reduced workspace.
-If one or another reduction type is checked, the input files will be automatically filtered according to velocity profile (0 for QENS, 1 for FWS) and the corresponding algorithm will be run.
+If one or another reduction type is checked, the corresponding algorithm will be run.

 Detector Grouping
   Used to switch between grouping as per the IDF (*Default*) or grouping using a